top of page

 Nighttime snorkeling with manta rays plus daytime snorkeling, too!

-Heather Vergara is a former PepsiCo marketing executive who left the corporate world to be a Mom and never looked back.
-In addition to travel and adventure, Heather is passionate about kindness, community, whole food, and sweating every day.
-Heather has an MBA from Indiana University, a Digital Marketing Exec Ed certificate from Columbia University, and a BA in Journalism from the University of North Carolina.
-She lives with her husband, two kids and two furry dogs in Zionsville, Indiana.
+Heather has an MBA in marketing from Indiana University, a Digital Marketing Executive Education certificate from Columbia University, and a BA in Journalism from the University of North Carolina at Chapel Hill.
+She lives with her husband, two kids, and two furry dogs in Zionsville, Indiana.

 Recent Posts